Abonyizion/weather-app/README.md

-Sometimes after getting your OpenWeatherMap API key it won't work right away To test if your API key is working or not copy and paste the following link to your browser https://api.openweathermap.org/data/2.5/weather?lat=9.0563&lon=7.4985&units=metric&appid=YOUR_API_KEY Then replace YOUR_API_KEY with your own API key from OpenWeatherMap
+Sometimes after getting your OpenWeatherMap API key it won't work right away To test if your API key is working or not copy and paste the following link to your browser https://api.openweathermap.org/data/2.5/weather?lat=9.0563&lon=7.4985&units=metric&appid=YOUR_API_KEY Then replace YOUR_API_KEY with your own API key from OpenWeatherMap.

 NOTE: you can replace the longitude and latitude from the link above with your desired location coordinates.

 4. Clone the repo